Garden State (film): Themes

 The protagonist's father has been "protecting" him from his own feelings with pills, namely lithium carbonate.
 Braff describes the themes of the movie as "love, for lack of a better term.
 And it's a movie about awakening.
 It's a movie about taking action.
 It's a movie about how life is short, go for it now.
-My character says, 'I'm 26 years old, and I've spent my whole life waiting for something else to start.
-Now I realize that this is all there is, and I'm going to try to live my life like that'".
-"I have this theory that your body goes through puberty in its teens, and the mind goes through puberty in your twenties," he says. "[Andrew] is dealing with issues that you are going through all the time going into your thirties.
-He's lost and lonesome, which is something I definitely felt in my twenties".
+My character says, 'I'm 26 years old, and I've spent my whole life waiting for something else to start.'
+Now I realize that this is all there is, and I'm going to try to live my life like that."
+In another interview, he said: "I have this theory that your body goes through puberty in its teens, and the mind goes through puberty in your twenties ...
+[Andrew] is dealing with issues that you are going through all the time going into your thirties.
+He's lost and lonesome, which is something I definitely felt in my twenties."

 The film is partly autobiographical, depicting Braff's own emotions while he was writing the screenplay.
 He described that "When I wrote Garden State, I was completely depressed, waiting tables and lonesome as I've ever been in my life.
 The script was a way for me to articulate what I was feeling; alone, isolated, 'a dime a dozen' and homesick for a place that didn't even exist."